 Upon completion of NBT’s Professional Training Program, dancers should be well prepared and have the tools to be versatile and well-rounded professionals in an ever-changing dance world.

 Trainees will also enjoy performance opportunities at other locations across the Las Vegas Valley.
-Each Spring, Trainees are cast in a stage adaptation of the book Gwendolyn the Graceful Pig, a production performed as part of NBT’s Education and Outreach department’s annual In-School Performance Program.
+Each Spring, Trainees are cast in a stage adaptation of the book Gwendolyn the Graceful Pig, a production performed in schools as part of NBT’s Community Education programs.
 Each Spring and Fall they will perform variations, ensemble pieces or choreography work in the Academy Showcase in-studio performance.
 And, at the end of the school year, Trainees perform in the annual Spring Concert production at The Smith Center.

 “The Trainee Program has really prepared me for the unexpected surprises of the performing arts, including the ability to step into a role the day of a show.
 It has shown me what a real ballet company looks like and how to fit into that environment.”